AndreaDiotallevi/andreadiotallevi.com/src/posts/big-o-notation-and-the-magic-of-time-complexity/big-o-notation-and-the-magic-of-time-complexity.md

 ---
-title: "Big O Notation and the Magic of Time Complexity"
+title: "Big O notation and the magic of time complexity"
 description: "The fundamental components of algorithm complexity analysis, describe how to derive an algorithm big-O and list all the common big-O classes of runtime complexity."
 date: "2020-04-15"
 tags: ["Algorithms", "Big O Notation", "Scalability"]